 As you progress through the program, you will build a foundation in advanced linguistic topics including phonetics, phonology, morphology, syntax, semantics, and pragmatics, along with their intersections with language acquisition, language variation and change, language documentation, and computational linguistics.

-The major in linguistics requires 42 credits, with no more than 60 credits in linguistics and related areas, subject to the following requirements:
+The major in linguistics requires 42 credits in linguistics and related areas, subject to the following requirements:

 In addition, students may satisfy the Linguistics Language Requirement by demonstrating competence in a language other than those listed under the Faculty of Arts Language Requirement.
 In such cases, the student should contact the Undergraduate Advisor in the Department of Linguistics.